Khosraw/PWSH-Comp.-Club-Problems-2023-24/Knights' Layer Defense Strategy/README.md

 # Knights' Layer Defense Strategy

 The Knights are under attack!
 The Bishops, having successfully defended against the Knights' onslaught, are now marching towards the Knights' castle.
-In order to mount a defense, the Knights have arranged themselves on an $N \times N$ chessboard to protect each other in **layers**, where a knight defending another knight is one layer, and a knight defending a knight defending another knight is two layers of protection.
+In order to mount a defense, the $K$ Knights have arranged themselves on an $N \times N$ chessboard to protect each other in **layers**, where a knight defending another knight is one layer, and a knight defending a knight defending another knight is two layers of protection.
 The Knights have also arranged themselves in such a manner as to guarantee **at most one path** between every pair of Knights.
 Now, the Knights need to know how many layers of protection they have against the Bishops.

 ### Input Format